Frequently Asked Questions

 Summer & Year Round

 Yes.
 Sundance Mountain Resort is open every season.
 Winter brings skiing, snowboarding, night skiing, and cozy fireside evenings.
 Spring and autumn offer hiking, mountain biking, horseback riding, fly fishing on the Provo River, and arts events amid some of Utah's most dramatic foliage.
-Summer is a full outdoor adventure season — zip lining, scenic chairlift rides, full moon lift rides, guided fishing, and a packed calendar of live music, theatre, and art programming under an open mountain sky.
+Summer is a full outdoor adventure season — zip lining, scenic chairlift rides, full moon lift rides, guided fishing, and a packed calendar of live music, speaking engagements, and art programming under an open mountain sky.

 Summer at Sundance is its own season of wonder.
 Activities include the ZipTour with panoramic views of Mount Timpanogos, mountain biking on dedicated trails with rentals on-site, hiking through aspen groves and meadows to places like Stewart Falls, guided fly fishing on the Provo River — one of Utah's blue-ribbon trout fisheries — scenic and full moon chairlift rides, horseback riding, and archery.
 A Summer Season Pass offering unlimited lift rides, hiking, and mountain biking is available.